jamargoochIT/osticket-prereqs/README.md

-Here we’ll need to create a password for the Root user, for simplicity, I'll use boot for my password.
+Here we’ll need to create a password for the Root user; for simplicity, I'll use boot for my password.
 You’ll want to use something more secure.
 Remember the password you make, as we’ll be using it when we get to HeidiSQL.